Introducing SoapUI Pro:

 - Many open source plugins and tools are available to test REST services easily.

-SoapUI Pro as the name indicates is really the Pro version where there are many additional features, which make it easier to use, faster, secure, more capable and versatile.
-Even though there are many other features that are more specific to pro audience, the ones listed above are the ones applicable to most generic users.
+As the name SoapUI Pro indicates, it is the Pro version that comes with a number of additional features, which make it easier to use, faster, secure, more capable and versatile.
+Even though there are a lot of other features that are more specific to a pro audience, the ones listed in the above article are the ones applicable to most generic users.

-Next SoapUI Pro tutorial #13 – In the next tutorial we will learn more about Soap and REST services– more details are coming up.
+Next SoapUI Pro tutorial #13 – In the next tutorial we will learn more about Soap and REST services.

 @Kuldeep: Please check out the following article for NG related info: